 His past influenced his thinking.
 He invested a lot in knowledge, to remedy the shortage of skills and information in his country at the time.

-Ataturk could acquire merchants and professionals who were able to run the republic as it found its way to modernisation.
+He could acquire merchants and professionals who were able to run the Republic as it found its way to modernisation.

 He also believed that civilisation would drive away what he referred to as a “dark cloud of general ignorance.”